-Courtroom 600: An Educational Virtual Reality Encounter with the History and Legacies of the Nuremberg Trials
+Courtroom 600: A Virtual Reality Encounter with Evidence of the Holocaust

 Courtroom 600 in the News:

 - UConn Today: Engaging Holocaust History with Virtual Reality

 - The Conversation: Digital technology offers new ways to teach lessons from the Holocaust

 - The Times of Israel: The ‘virtual’ future of Holocaust education is already here

 - Monitor on Psychology: Games with Impact